Festus-Ade/Final_Project/README.md

 ## TOPIC ##
-HOW SAFE IS YOUR NEIGHBOURHOOD?
-(CRIMES IN BERLIN, 2012 - 2019)
+How safe us your neighbourhood?
+(Crimes in Berlin, 2012 - 2019)

 ## DATASET
 Culled from Kaggle (Statistics about crimes from the Commissariat of Berlin)